The question is how to have an amicable divorce? The answer has three parts:

 Divorce does not have to be a war.
 It does not have to have a financially and emotionally draining experience.
 Through truthful disclosures and sharing of information and documents, mutual cooperation and attempts at reasonable compromise, the great majority of divorces can resolve.

-If you have a family law matter in Orange or Los Angeles counties or the central courts of Riverside or San Bernardino County, please contact us for a strategy session to discuss you case.
+We handle family law matters in Orange County, select Los Angeles County courts and Riverside’s central court.
+Please contact us for a strategy session to discuss you case.
 We can help you page the path toward an amicable resolution of your divorce.

 This guide on an amicable divorce is not legal advice